 Treatment options for prescription drugs (like benzos or morphine), alcohol, or opioids often include a detox program in addition to substance abuse treatment.
 Attending a detox program can help medically manage cravings associated with some drug addictions.

-Other rehab facilities specialize in dual diagnosis, or struggling with a mental health or health problem in addition to addiction.
+Other rehab facilities specialize in dual diagnosis or treating those struggling with a mental health disorder in addition to addiction.